Pac-12 Power Rankings, Week 1: WSU climbs, while UW still waits to play

 Next up: at Washington State (4 p.m., FOX)

 Comment: Hard to tell exactly where the Ducks stand given that Stanford was without quarterback Davis Mills.
-But Tyler Shough’s mobility adds a dimension to the offense that was lacking last year, when keeping Justin Herbert healthy seemed to dictate much of the playcalling.
+But Tyler Shough’s mobility adds a dimension to the offense that was lacking last year, when keeping Justin Herbert healthy seemed to dictate much of the play-calling.

 Result: DNP